-The drivers are stepping in before the official start date of 10 October, so please be patient with any teething issues as the service gets underway.
+Since Monday 28 November they have made some further changes to the times of journeys to help with the busy roads.
+Please be patient with any teething issues on this new service.
 This is a positive development and we’re grateful for all the work behind the scenes to achieve this outcome.
-Of course, we will continue to monitor the situation, particularly at the start of Semester, which is always particularly busy.
+Of course, we will continue to monitor the situation.

 We understand that reliable and affordable bus routes are vital for our students, staff and visitors as previous surveys have shown that more than half of those who travel to our campus do so by bus.

 As we continue to monitor the effect of any changes on our staff and student communities, can we please ask for your help: